YetiForceCompany/YetiForceDoc/docs/3-administrator-guides/15-integration/12-mail-integration-panel/outlook/README.md

 Standard actions:

-- Create email message - action that creates an e-mail
+- Create email message - action that creates an e-mail (does not download attachments and embedded photos)
 - Create links to e-mail message - action binding the e-mail message with records in the system, select fields to bind in the "Record relation fields".
 If no value is selected in this field, the binding will not work.

 ![user2](user2.png)